 Quantum Encryption:

-• Quantum Encryption is typically used in scenarios where the highest level of security is required, such as in military or critical infrastructure communications, financial institutions, and for safeguarding extremely sensitive information.
+- Quantum Encryption protects highly sensitive information in scenarios that demand the highest level of security, such as military and critical infrastructure communications, financial institutions, and other crucial systems.

 What is an example of post-quantum cryptography?